 Johnston considers himself a “walking artist.”
 He sees walking as a mode of art practice that is multi-sensory and physical.
 It is breathing, seeing, feeling, smelling, connecting, and living, engaging all his senses in a creative dance that sometimes leads to other forms of expression.
 Johnston says he represents the “length and breadth of people seeking equality from violence and oppression while acknowledging the intimate relationship with the land that we walk upon” through his walks.
 The walks communicate that more movement needs to happen when it comes to civil rights.

 “Things have changed tremendously, yet as last year’s racial reckoning shows, there’s still a struggle for freedom,” he says.
 “These walks are a way to bring people together to remember our past while showing that more movements must happen for us to all have equal and balanced rights.”

 “Too often, our ancestors, these freedom seekers, took to their graves how they made the impossible possible.
 I see my walks as a way to bring those spirits alive again.”

-In May, Johnson became one of 20 award recipients of Mural Arts’ Philadelphia Fellowship for Black Artists.
-The fellowship, presented by TD Bank, supports Black artists with unrestricted funding, financial planning sessions, and social media promotion and evaluative sessions from curators of HAHA Magazine, Rush Arts Philadelphia, and StreetsDept.com.
+In May, Johnson became one of 20 award recipients of the Mural Arts Philadelphia Fellowship for Black Artists.
+The fellowship, presented by TD Bank, supports Black artists with unrestricted funding, financial planning sessions, and social media promotion and evaluative sessions from curators of HAHA magazine, Rush Arts Philadelphia, and StreetsDept.com.
 Johnston says he was shocked by the recognition.